Claudia Cagnina

-Claudia Nicole Cagnina Berenguel (born 10 September 1997) is a footballer who plays as a midfielder for Norwegian First Division club Bodø/Glimt.
+Claudia Nicole Cagnina Berenguel (born 10 September 1997) is a footballer who plays as a midfielder for Toppserien club FK Bodø/Glimt.
 Born in the United States, she represents Peru at international level.
 She also holds Italian citizenship.

 Cagnina's mother was born and raised in Peru, while her paternal grandparents were born in Rome, Italy and moved to New York.